RobertSchueler/tc_tools/README.md

 - Elements can be repositioned, resized, rotated and reflected
 - Font-family, font-size and font-weight can be changed
 - Example Projects: Domino and Skat

+## Plan going forward (to version 0.4.0)

+Next I will work on a whole bunch of geometric operations

+- [ ] Create and map position attributes
+- [ ] Create and map scaling attributes
+- [ ] Create and map rotation attributes
+- [ ] Create and map reflection attributes
+- [ ] Add manual test for geometric operations

+## Progress resulting in version 0.3.0

+- [x] Create `SVGText` representing Texts on `SVGElement` level
+- [x] Map inkscape text objects to `SVGText`
+- [x] Map `SVGText` back
+- [x] Let processor map columns linked to text objects replace the text content
+- [x] Create manual tests for that

+In version 0.3.0 you are able to replace the text of your cards

 ## Progress resulting in version 0.2.0